 More serious playground behaviour incidents are recorded in the incident book, high level incidents are then transferred to CPOMS.
-Incidents are monitored fortnightly by Pastoral Manager.
+Incidents are monitored by the Deputy Headteacher for Inclusion.
 The Senior Midday Meals Supervisor is responsible for reporting any concerns that may need addressing immediately.

-If an adult believes a child is displaying Red Card behaviour in the playground or at lunch they take the child to the member of SLT on duty.
-If the child refuses the teacher sends another child to get the member of SLT.
+If an adult believes a child is displaying Red Card behaviour in the playground or at lunch they take the child to a member of SLT.
+If the child refuses, the teacher sends another child to go and get the member of SLT.